 With weighted partition, the local MapReduce execution makespan, including data movement costs (both data stage-in and stage-out) are shown in Figure 8.
 All three clusters take similar amount of time to finish the local MapReduce jobs.
 We can see that our refined scheduler configuration improves performance by balancing workload among clusters.
 In the final stage, the global reduction combines partial results from lower-level clusters and sorts the results.
-The average time taken to process 6000 map tasks (ligand/receptor docking) is 16 seconds.
+The average global reduce time taken after processing 6000 map tasks (ligand/receptor docking) is 16 seconds.